BuilderIO/builder/plugins/bynder-example/README.md

 * Change the name key from `"BynderSingleSelect"` to `"file"` when calling `Builder.registerEditor()`
 * Ensure that the only values being saved in the onChange are the final URL of the image, matching the Builder file input type's format.
 * This could also be done as a toggle, conditionally changing the plugin's name from one to the other.
+* Alternatively, you can use the Builder menu registration to create custom menus that simply don't include the default file picker.

 ## Plugin Development